gitter-badger/dlvr/README.md

 [![asciicast](https://asciinema.org/a/ZCItj9lqc7Y7mjRGdEFCCSxle.png)](https://asciinema.org/a/ZCItj9lqc7Y7mjRGdEFCCSxle)

 Command Line tool for easy automated Releasing.
 See the ASCII cast.

+You will get the most out of this Tool when you want to release binaries done with NWJS, Electron or pkg.

 Config (.dlvr):
 ```